NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 - &lt;region&gt; - is the region where the FSx for ONTAP file systems are located.
 - &lt;logGroupName&gt; - is the name of the CloudWatch log group where the audit logs will be ingested.
 - &lt;secretName&gt; - is the name of the secret that contains the credentials for the fsxadmin accounts.

+Notes:
+- Since the Lambda function runs within your VPC it needs to be able to create an delete network interfaces.
+- It needs to be able to create a log groups so it can create a log group for the diagnostic output from the Lambda function.
+- Since the ARN of any Secrets Manager secret has random characters at the end of it, you must add the `*` at the end.

 ## Deployment
 1. Create a Lambda deployment package by: